MalvenWorks

 MALVEN FIRE TOOL WORKS.
 Malven Fire Tool Works– “MalvenWorks”– is a firefighter-owned and operated designer/producer of premium fire department hand tools.
 There is no shortage of economical, time-tested tools available to meet the generic needs of the American fire service– but, that’s not our niche.
 Our goal is to offer experienced, discriminating firefighters a few carefully refined, innovative, high-performance alternatives.
 Our tools don’t just optimize the completion of basic “bread and butter” fireground tasks (ventilation, roof work, entry, search, overhaul, etc.), they help you prepare for the unexpected, as well.
 They are refined in detail, to enhance the seasoned firefighter’s skill and ingenuity when dealing with unpredictable, once-in-a-career situations– situations they don’t commonly encounter, but, are expected to handle.

 The results?
 We offer you a narrow range of simple, straight-forward designs that mesh perfectly with the user’s experience and creativity– unique tools, devoid of gimmicks, evolved from years of experience with numerous consecutive prototypes and field testing at some of the busiest fire stations in the U.S., by some of America’s most active firefighters and fire instructors.
+We don’t stop there.
+Our tools are subjected to continuous refinement; if shortcomings are identified, we spare no time, effort, or expense in correcting them.
 Ours are tools that individuals can prize and depend on for the rest of their careers.

 TAKE EVERYTHING YOU’LL NEED– A HAWK AND AN ENTRY BAR.
 Our line of tools is focused on two principal products: a line of multi-functional overhaul tools– the Malven Hawk Tool family of fire hooks– and a versatile, unique collection of forcible entry tools.

-While we previously gave equal emphasis to At this point, the 60″ steel-handled Hawk/Raptor VersaTool has been, by far, our most popular configuration.
-We are attempt to keep a supply of these on the shelves, for timely delivery.
-We also try to keep several 42″ (especially popular for interior operations) and 72″ (absolutely unbeatable for outside and roof operations) Hawk/Raptors on hand, Other end combinations and custom lengths from 24″ overall length to 8′-0″ are also available, the time required for delivery of parts has been time-consuming and unpredictable parts manufacture and delivery have become try to maintain are available for rapid shipment in standard lengths of 42″, 60″, and 72″, and in custom lengths up to 8′-0″.
-At this point, the 60″ steel-handled Hawk VersaTool has been, by far, our most popular configuration.
+At this point, the 60″ steel-handled Hawk/Raptor VersaTool has been, by far, our most popular configuration.
+We try hard to keep a supply of these on the shelves, for timely delivery.
+However, 42″ (especially popular for interior operations) and 72″ (absolutely unbeatable for outside and roof operations) Hawk/Raptors are also popular configurations that we try to have on hand.

 MALVEN ENTRY BARS.
 Of course, a forcible entry bar has long been the traditional and logical complement to virtually any other tool a firefighter might choose to carry.
 So, the MalvenWorks line also features several different forcible entry bars.
 They are available in 24″, 27″, 30″ (the industry standard), and 36″ lengths– additional lengths are available by special order.
 All of our bars are of one-piece manufacture, investment-cast of our specially formulated and processed stainless steel.
 Our specs are unparalleled by anything else in the industry.
 We stand behind them with a lifetime, “no-questions-asked” replacement policy.

 All of our entry tools build on the refinement of their ancestors.
-One of our options, what we call the “Classic” Halligan, has evolved from the straight adze concept that was pioneered by FDNY Chief Hugh Halligan’s original design.
+One of our Halligan options, what we call the “Classic”, has evolved from the straight adze concept that was pioneered by FDNY Chief Hugh Halligan’s original design.
 Ours was translated into one-piece stainless by MalvenWorks predecessor Aazel Corporation, with guidance from LAFD Captain Jim Porter and well-known LA Firefighter Jason Knight (founder of Fire Axe Incorporated, producers of a premium line of fire axes).
+It is currently our most popular entry tool.

 Our third, most recently released Halligan variant is the “All-American” series.
 It is a major redesign of a curved adze bar we tested and helped redesign for the former Iowa American Firefighting Equipment (IA-AM) Company.
 Like the two previous IA-AM versions, ours maintains and builds on solid, time-proven features.
 But, it also adds several significant functional details.
 It incorporates the perfect geometry of our signature forks, its bearing surfaces are buttery smooth (minimizing friction), and its edges take advantage of some of the tightest geometry in the field.
 It is capped off with a revolutionary evolution of the pike.
 No longer just a punch, the non-equilateral cross-section of its chisel tip transforms the pike’s simple round, conical shape into a working tool– a miniature (but extreme-mechanical-advantage) version of the adze.